akontham/codesamples-java/README.md

-This repository contains code samples for AdaptiveAccounts, AdaptivePayments, Permissions, Invoicing and Merchant APIs.
+This repository contains code samples for AdaptiveAccounts, AdaptivePayments, Permissions, Invoicing and Merchant classic APIs.

 Prerequisites:
 ---------------